CrowdLinker/navigation-components/docs/nesting-navigators.md

 }
 ```

-As you can hopefully see, the Stack component stacks its screens ontop of one another.
+The Stack component stacks its screens ontop of one another.
 What you can't see visually is that the Stack component **unmounts** screens when they are pushed off of the stack.

 This means that a Stack component has a different use case than Tabs - generally you'll want a stack when your screens have a logical order to them, for example a multipage form, or a profile view that appears over top of an index page.

+Any component inside of a Stack can use the `useStack()` hook to push and pop views imperatively.

 ## Adding a modal

-Now lets add a popover modal to appear ontop of our Stack:
+Now lets add a Modal that will appear ontop of our Stack.
+Again, Modal has the same API as what we're already familiar with, but there's one caveat - the _last_ child component is considered the "modal" view that will appear overtop of all others.

 ```javascript
 import { Modal, useModal, Navigator } from 'react-navigation-library';